The U.S. President's Emergency Plan for AIDS Relief (PEPFAR)

 PEPFAR can purchase any product with full or tentative approval.
 The FDA helps manufacturers prepare for FDA approvals and inspections of their clinical trials and manufacturing facilities.
 Reviews are done quickly; in some cases, within 2 to 6 weeks.

 The FDA is also working with foreign drug approval agencies to help them understand the FDA approval process.
 This encourages local country approvals of PEPFAR drugs.
-A full list of approved products is on the Internet at www.fda.gov/oia/pepfar.htm
+Through October 2012, a total of 154 antiviral products have been approved for use by PEPFAR.
+A full list of medications available through PEPFAR is available at www.fda.gov/oia/pepfar.htm

+The President's Emergency Plan for AIDS Relief (PEPFAR) is America's commitment to fighting the global HIV/AIDS, tuberculosis and malaria epidemics.
+The program goals through 2013 include TREATMENT, PREVENTION and CARE.
 PEPFAR is the largest commitment in history by any nation to fight a disease.
-Over $50 billion has been committed to PEPFAR.
+Approximately $46 billion has been committed to PEPFAR.

 More information on the US President's Plan for AIDS Relief is available at the web site www.pepfar.gov/.